cesanta/keil-stm32-webui/README.md

 - Click on "Load" toolbar button to flash this firmware
 - The green LED should start blinking
 - Open device manager, look up what COM port device corresponds to your board
-- Start cmd.exe and type there `type COMPORT`, e.g. `type COM3` to see serial output
+- Start putty, and open a serial port with baud 115200
 - You should see messages like this:
   ```
   hi! tick is 1559001